bloycey/dynamicYoutubeFeed/README.md

 ```
 dynamicYoutubeFeed({
-    channelId, // Required. *String* The id of the youtube channel
+    channelId, // Required. *String* The id of the youtube channel.
+E.g. youtube.com/channel/[ID_IS_HERE]
     wrapperId, // Required. *String* The CSS Id of the div that will hold your videos
     limit,  // Optional. *Int* How many videos to display.
 Defaults to 5
     videoWrapper, // Optional *String* The CSS Class that will wrap each video.
 Defaults to "youtubeVideo"